exekube/exekube/README.md

 ## Introduction

+**Feature request**: I want a Rails-like experience **but for deploying generic workloads and storage resources onto Kubernetes clusters**.

 Exekube is an experimental declarative framework for administering and using Kubernetes clusters.
-Read about the motivations behind this project: <https://github.com/ilyasotkov/learning-kubernetes/blob/develop/labs/intro/goals-and-principles.md>

-### Technology stack

-- Docker and Docker Compose on the client side
-- Terraform and HCL (HashiCorp Language)
-- Google Cloud SDK (support for AWS and Azure in the future?)
-- Kubernetes
-- Helm
+Read a guide about how to learn declarative Kubernetes with Exekube: <https://github.com/ilyasotkov/learning-kubernetes/>

 ### Principles